 The Microsoft Bot Framework, which exists as a service on Github and in Azure, currently supports more than 360,000 developers.

-Thanks to the acquisition of XOXCO, Microsoft is realizing its approach of democratizing dialog and conversation, AI development, as well as incorporating conversational experiences where individuals communicate.
+Thanks to the acquisition of XOXCO, Microsoft is realizing its approach of democratizing dialogue and conversation, AI development, as well as incorporating conversational experiences where individuals communicate.

 Over the past six months, Microsoft has initiated a couple of strategic acquisitions, all aimed at expediting its AI development pace.